 If you’re looking for a modular home manufacturer that specializes in sustainable design and meets the demands of customers looking for customization, look no further than Method Homes.
-The Washington-based home manufacturer routinely designs and builds homes in Washington, Oregon, California, Montana, Wyoming, Colorado, and Utah, along with British Columbia and Alberta, Canada, but shipping is available to any location in the United States and Canada for an increased trucking fee.
+The Washington-based home manufacturer routinely designs and builds homes in Washington, Oregon, California, Alaska, Idaho, Montana, Wyoming, Nevada, Colorado, Utah, and Hawaii, along with British Columbia and Alberta, Canada.
+They are open to shipping to other locations within the United States and Canada for an increased trucking fee.

 In total, Method is a high-end modular home manufacturer, but their modern prefab designs will prove to be both habitable and stylish.
 In addition, many of the floor plans are expandable with additional modules—a unique feature that makes Method Homes stand out in comparison to conventional modular home manufacturers.

 Best for Energy Efficiency : Deer Valley

-Why We Chose It: Deer Valley gives priority to using energy-efficient and high-quality building materials—which it says make a "heavy-built" home—and practices in its modular homes.
+Why We Chose It: Deer Valley gives priority to using energy-efficient, high-quality building materials—which it says make a "heavy-built" home—and practices in its modular homes.